atwelves/nemo-cowup/README.md

 ## FABM

-Framework for Aquatic Biogeochemical Models
+Framework for Aquatic Biogeochemical Models, developed for NEMO-Nordic domain as part of BAL-MFC.

 ## ERGOM

-Ecological Regional Ocean Model
+Ecological Regional Ocean Model, developed for NEMO-Nordic domain as part of BAL-MFC.

 ## Extracting trajectories